 The System Center Configuration Manager service connection point is a site system role that serves several important functions for the hierarchy.
-Before configuring the service connection point, understand and plan for its range of uses which might affect how you configure this site system role:
+Before you set up the service connection point, understand and plan for its range of uses, which might affect how you set up this site system role:

-Manage mobile devices with Microsoft Intune - This role replaces the Windows Intune connector used by previous versions of Configuration Manager, and can be configured with your Intune subscription details.
-See Hybrid mobile device management (MDM) with System Center Configuration Manager and Microsoft Intune
+Manage mobile devices with Microsoft Intune - This role replaces the Windows Intune connector that previous versions of Configuration Manager used and can be configured with your Intune subscription details.
+See Hybrid mobile device management (MDM) with System Center Configuration Manager and Microsoft Intune.

-Manage mobile devices with on-premises MDM - This role provides support for on-premises devices you manage that do not connect to the Internet.
-See Manage mobile devices with on-premises infrastructure in System Center Configuration Manager
+Manage mobile devices with on-premises MDM - This role provides support for on-premises devices that you manage and that do not connect to the Internet.
+See Manage mobile devices with on-premises infrastructure in System Center Configuration Manager.

 Proactively identify and troubleshoot problems

 Identify updates for Configuration Manager that apply to the version of Configuration Manager that you use

 For information about data that each level collects and how to change the collection level after the role installs, see Diagnostics and usage data, and then follow the link for the version of Configuration Manager that you use.

 For additional information, see Usage data levels and settings.